DevYSM/laravel-repository-pattern/README.md

 # Laravel Repository Pattern

-A lightweight Laravel package implementing the repository pattern for clean database operations, supporting Eloquent relationships, sorting, and optional soft deletes.
-Compatible with Laravel 5.x to 11.x.
+A lightweight Laravel package implementing the Repository Design Pattern with a Service Layer for clean database operations, supporting Eloquent relationships, sorting, and optional soft deletes.
+Compatible with Laravel 8.0 to 12.0 and PHP 8.0+.

 ## Installation